tstolarczyk/SoHAPPy/docs/irf.rst

 *Zenith*

-The zenith windows should be defined following a 1/cos(theta) law, which means (Iftach says) that depending on the zenith angle the following IRF should be used :
+The zenith windows should be defined following a 1/cos(theta) law, which means that depending on the zenith angle the following IRF should be used :
 - zen < 33        : "20deg"
 - 33 <= zen < 54  : "40deg"